Tree Preservation Orders

 In simple terms, no one is allowed to cut down, top or lop without our permission any of the trees described in the Schedule of the order and shown on the map.

-The order came into force, on a temporary basis, on 23 April 2021 and will remain in force for six months.
+The order came into force, on a temporary basis, on 22 July 2022, and will remain in force for six months.
 During this time we will decide whether the order should be given permanent status.

 People affected by the order have a right to object or make comments on any of the trees or woodlands covered before we decide whether the order should be made permanent.

 If you would like to make any objections or comments, please make sure we receive them in writing by 22 November 2022.
 Your comments must meet regulation 6 of the Town and Country Planning (Tree Preservation) (England) Regulations 2012 (a copy is set out below).
 Please send your comments to Felicity Stout Aldern House, Baslow Road, Bakewell, Derbyshire DE45 1AE.
 We will carefully consider all objections and comments before deciding whether to make the order permanent.

 We will write to you again when we have made our decision.
 In the meantime, if you would like any more information or have any questions about this letter and notice, please contact Felicity Stout address as above and telephone number 01629816308.

 Peak District National Park Authority